Overnight care for the elderly

 Cost of overnight care at home

 When looking at overnight home care options, it’s vital to consider the costs involved.
-It’s important to note that the precise rates of care vary significantly according to the needs of your relative or loved one and exactly when they’ll need care.
+It’s important to note that the precise rates of care vary significantly according to the your needs, and exactly when you need care.

-Paying for a carer overnight can cost around £15-30 per hour, depending on the needs of the care recipient.
-Be sure to factor in exactly how much care your loved one will need and when.
+Paying for a carer overnight can cost around £17-30+ per hour, depending on the needs of the care recipient.
+Be sure to factor in exactly how much care will be needed – will it be a couple of checks during the night, or someone consistently monitoring and offering support?

-If your loved one requires help with their bedtime routine or their morning routine, dressing and undressing, washing brushing teeth, taking medication and so forth, they may need 10-12 hours a night.
+If you’re looking for additional help with bedtime routine and morning routine, dressing and undressing, washing brushing teeth, taking medication and so forth, you may need around 10-12 hours of care per night.

-Paying for a home carer on an overnight basis could cost around £1000 per week, in addition to any day time visits that may be required.
-For this type of domiciliary overnight care, weekends and Bank Holidays are usually charged at a premium.
+Paying for a home carer on an overnight only basis could cost around £1000 per week, in addition to any day time visits that may be required.
+For this type of domiciliary overnight care, weekends and bank holidays may be charged at a premium depending on your provider.

 Realistically, you’re often going to be paying a lot more by directly employing carers.
 It’s not just about ensuring you’re paying the right salary to your home carer.
 By taking on the role of direct employment, you’re also liable to cover sick pay, holiday pay and parental cover.

-If you opt to hire a home carer through Elder, you’re able to avoid this liability, but you still get the complete peace of mind that your loved one is receiving the dedicated, one-on-one care they deserve in their own home.
-Elder are one of the best live-in care providers – we work hard to match your loved one with a caregiver who shares their interests and hobbies.
+If you opt to hire a home carer through Elder, you’re able to avoid this liability, but you still get the complete peace of mind that you’re getting the dedicated, one-on-one care you deserve in your own home.
+We work hard to match you with an independent caregiver who shares interests and hobbies.
+And, we don’t charge extra over bank holidays or weekends.

 Help with costs

 There are a range of government funding options and benefits available, which can assist with care, including overnight care costs.
-Local authority funding is dependent on assets, and this varies from England and Northern Ireland to Wales and Scotland.
-This funding depends on the needs of the recipient, so your loved one would have a care needs assessment to determine eligibility and the amount.
+Local authority funding is dependent on assets, and this varies from England to Wales and Scotland.
+This funding depends on the needs of the individual, so you would have to complete a care needs assessment to determine eligibility and the amount.

 If local authority funding is the most suitable option for you, you’re able to take this in the form of a direct payment.
-This gives you complete control over the money – meaning you’re able to choose the care option you think is best for them.
+This gives you complete control over the money – meaning you’re able to choose the care option, and even the provider you think is best.

 A Care Needs Assessment can also determine if your loved one is entitled to NHS Continuing Healthcare.
 This financing is for care and support taking place outside the hospital.
 If eligible, your loved one would receive the full costs of their care and a bespoke care and support package would be provided by a healthcare professional.

-Unfortunately, despite growing pressure from a host of charities – including the Alzheimer’s Society – dementia care is not currently covered by NHS Continuing Healthcare.
+Unfortunately, despite growing pressure from a host of charities – including the Alzheimer’s Society – dementia does not automatically make you eligible for NHS Continuing Healthcare.

-There are benefits for both recipients and caregivers.
+There are benefits for both people in need of care and their family caregivers too.
 The Personal Independence Plan (PIP), via the Department for Work and Health is not means tested – it’s based on a medical assessment and covers long term health conditions for those below the age of 65.

 Attendance Allowance is specifically for those who need help with everyday tasks, getting around and medical care.
 As with PIP, it’s not means tested but has two components – day and night and day only – so the amount required depends on the exact care required.